Buy Tickets by Phone – 866.687.6667

 Wenonah II – Capacity 216

-Built in 2002 with all the style and grace of a 1907 Muskoka vessel, Wenonah II has joined the R.M.S.
-Segwun offering a variety of cruises on all three of the Muskoka lakes.
-Accommodating up to 200 passengers, Wenonah II combines turn-of-the-century charm with modern conveniences including air-conditioning and an on-board elevator.
+Built in the style of a 1907 Muskoka vessel, Wenonah II complements the R.M.S.
+Segwun.
+Both ships offer a variety of cruises on all three of the Muskoka lakes.
+Accommodating up to 216 passengers, Wenonah II combines turn-of-the-century charm with modern conveniences including air-conditioning and an on-board elevator.
 Passengers can enjoy three dining rooms and three decks offering the ultimate lakeview experience.

 Providing unequalled luxury and pampering, the exclusive Commodore’s Dining Room boasts a private and fully licensed outside patio and doting service staff – sure to impress any gathering of up to 10 guests.
 For social and corporate entertaining, the private Cherokee Dining Room provides an ideal opportunity to “wine and dine” up to 24 guests.
 For larger groups, the Sagamo Dining Room accommodates up to 100 guests.